 - List your street address if you have an office or storefront.

-- Write a keyword rich description of your business, location, and services you offer.
-Different channels allow varying amounts of space so your description on Twitter must be shorter than your Facebook page description.
+- Write a keyword-rich description of your business, location, and the services you offer.
+Different channels allow varying amounts of space, so your description on Twitter must be shorter than your Facebook page description.

-- Complete all the fields possible to make the best use of the search functions both within the channel and on major search engines.
-Pins, Tweets, Google+ posts and Facebook pages are all indexed by major search engines.
+- Complete all the possible fields to make the best use of the search functions within the channel and on major search engines.
+Pins, Tweets, and Facebook pages are all indexed by major search engines.

 - Marketing Land published a Social Media Checklist for startups and small businesses.

 Stop spending time trying to create social media graphics for your business.

 Stencil is the perfect design tool for making social media images, eye-catching ads, and colorful graphics in just a few minutes.

 - Lacks the functionality of a full-fledged graphics program like Adobe Illustrator or Photoshop.

 More Tips On How To Integrate Your Social Media and Local SEO

 - Try to claim the same username on each channel and choose one that closely mirrors your business or website domain name.
 Professionals, realtors, artists, consultants, and authors may wish to claim their actual name or pen name.